 As class, in groups or individually, students think upon topics and subject matter ripe for research.
 You compare notes with your colleagues and determine what avenue of study is right for you.
 Talk about your interests, and begin to strategize ways to complete your report.
 No evidence is necessary save active discussion and jotting your thoughts down in your journal.

-As your ideas form, you will be ready to draft a gist statement.
+As your ideas form, you will be ready to draft a essay.
 Shorter than an outline, a gist statement condenses the main point of a report into one sentence.
 A good gist statement will be dense, like a fruit cake, and descriptive enough so that the reader is left with an understanding of what the report will be all about.
 A good fifteen second commercial or newspaper headline does this.

 For example, look at ERIC abstracts for inspiration.
 It’s not the same exact thing, but it comes close.